 - Keep layering up until you have no more wood.
 Everything should still be pretty much flat.

-- Build a small teepee fire on top of the pyramid of wood.
+- Build a small teepee fire on top of the pyramid of firewood with your dry tinder bundle and kindling wood.

 - The teepee fire will burn into coals, and the coals will burn down through the fuel pyramid through the night.